 Though I’m currently hard at work on the first draft of my first novel, that doesn’t mean I haven’t had time to work on a few short stories here and there.
 Some of them I’ve even managed to trick people into believing are good enough for publication!

-A few weeks ago, I revealed that my story “Reset” is set to be a part of the Terror in 16-Bits anthology being released in August by Muzzleland Press.
+A few weeks ago, I revealed that my story “Reset” is set to be part of the Terror in 16-Bits anthology being released in August by Muzzleland Press.
 Today, I’m happy to officially announce another story of mine, titled “Insect Song,” is also due out in August, in issue #36 of Weirdbook Magazine.

-That the story I get to contribute to said history is the aforementioned “Insect Song” makes the whole thing all the more special.
+That the story I get to contribute is the aforementioned “Insect Song” makes the whole thing all the more special.
 I’m not shy about admitting that this story means a lot to me.
 In lieu of spoiling anything, I’ll simply say that “Insect Song” deals with themes and issues that are very close to my heart.
 I worked very hard to get it right, and while I still fear I’ve come up short, I hope I managed to do the subject matter at least some justice.

 On that note, I owe a special debt to my beta readers for helping me stumble through several early drafts before settling on the one that will soon see print.
 In particular, a good friend of mine, Dee Culp, provided extremely thoughtful feedback that helped to mold the narrative in drastic but very important ways.
 I could not have done it without her.